EJ2024/Python/README.md

 # Python

-This repository features files I have done in Python through coursework projects.
+This repository features Python files created through coursework projects.
 The IMdbPandasProject is an exercise in cleaning and exploratory analysis.
 The UFoodProject is an exercise in explanatory analysis and plotting.

-The Webscraping and Webscraping+RegEx+Pandas were excersises in spidering, parsing, cleaning and plotting.
+The Webscraping and Webscraping+RegEx+Pandas were excersises in spidering, cleaning and plotting.